Asisyas/micro-videoportal-backend/README.md

-# [WIP] It is a viewportal engine focused on Dynamic Adaptive Streaming over HTTP based on MicroFramework
+# [WIP] It is a video portal engine focused on Dynamic Adaptive Streaming over HTTP based on MicroFramework

 ### Used external technologies
  - [PHP ~8.1](https://www.php.net/releases/8.1/en.php)